resurrexi/pursuitofzen/posts/private-fields-drf.md

 title: "Implementing private fields in Django Rest Framework"
 date: "2021-04-30"
 tags: ["django", "drf"]
+summary: "Private fields in a REST framework adds a layer of privacy without needing to write more serializers and views.
+I'll explain the motivations for using private fields in DRF and then show how to integrate a package I wrote for this purpose into your next Django project."
 ---

 Django Rest Framework has a pretty robust Permissions API for granting access to resources.
 However, during development of a role-based application, the need to allow partial access on an instance arose.
 In other words, the requirement to have certain fields hidden or exposed on an instance arose.